BitcoinDesign/Guide/guide/inheritance-wallet/succession.md

 {% include image-gallery.html pages = page.images_inheritance-transaction-create %}

 The transaction has been created and is ready to be signed.
-Christina goes ahead and sings it with her hardware signing device.
+Christina goes ahead and signs it with her hardware signing device.

 {% include image-gallery.html pages = page.images_inheritance-transaction-sign-christina %}